 I’m hoping to provide a good tool for reuniting lost and found pets with their owners.
-Send the information on the pet you’ve lost or found to firstname.lastname@example.org with a picture (jpeg) if possible and any details, and I’ll publish it for you here.
+Send the information on the pet you’ve lost or found to email@example.com with a picture (jpeg) if possible and any details, and I’ll publish it for you here.
 Please be clear as to the text and contact information you want published, and please send the information in text, not image format, I don’t have time to retype it!!
-I’ll need, of course, the closest address to place it on the map. (a postal code works really well) I also highly recommend subscribing to your post once published, so that you’ll receive any comments left for you without delay, as they cannot always be forwarded.
+I’ll need, of course, the closest address to place it on the map. (a postal code works really well).
+I also highly recommend subscribing to your post once published, so that you’ll receive any comments left for you without delay, as they cannot always be forwarded.
 The form to subscribe will be found just underneath your ad.
 To access it click on your ad title.
 (If your notice hasn’t been published within 24 hours, I didn’t receive your message!)
 Also, please note that your posts stay up until I’m updated !

 IMPORTANT : On the links page I have included those to city shelters.
 The Montreal SPCA has a blog where they post their strays, including pets being held by the people who found them.
 Berger Blanc, started to publish their strays (July 14th, 2011).
-On the South Shore, A.M.R. also has a page for their strays.
-Berger Blanc, has finally started to publish their strays (July 14th, 2011).
+On the South Shore, A.M.R. has a page for their strays and les Services Animalières de la Rive-Sud publishes their strays here.
 But it’s still very important to physically go and check the shelters.
 Animals are often only kept for 3-5 days depending on their age, condition, and time of year, and if unclaimed they are then either euthanized or put up for adoption.
 For various reasons your pet might not end up at the shelter serving your area, so check all.
 It’s not enough to call them.
 Even if your pet has tags this doesn’t necessarily mean you’ll be notified.
 It’s best to act as though your pet didn’t have any identification when conducting your search.
 And please realize it could be many months before your pet shows up !

 *** Please do not submit your ads by comment !!